 Coyote bounties are not administered by DWR.
 Counties have the option of establishing their own coyote bounty system.
-For more infor-
+For more information, hunters and trappers should contact their County Administrator or County Board of Supervisors.

 CITES TAGGING REQUIREMENT FOR BOBCATS

 Raw bobcat pelts and unskinned carcasses that are bought, sold, bartered, traded, solicited for purchase, or transported out of state must also have a CITES tag affixed to each pelt by the trapper or hunter who harvested the animal.
 A valid confirmation number will be needed to obtain a CITES tag.
 No CITES tag is needed to have a bobcat mounted by a Virginia taxidermist or to ship a bobcat pelt out-of-state for tanning purposes (unless required by the state where the tannery is located).